Fajar Fathur Rahman

-Muhammad Fajar Fathur Rahman (born 29 May 2002) is an Indonesian professional footballer who plays as a right-back or a winger for Liga 1 club Borneo Samarinda.
+Muhammad Fajar Fathur Rahman Ahmad (born 29 May 2002) is an Indonesian professional footballer who plays as a right-back or a winger for Super League club Persija Jakarta.

 Club career

 Borneo Samarinda

 He was signed for Borneo to play in Liga 1 in the 2021 season.
 Fajar made his professional debut on 4 September 2021 in a match against Persebaya Surabaya at the Wibawa Mukti Stadium, Cikarang.

 International career

 On 29 July 2018, Fajar started to represent Indonesia from the age of 16 when he debuted in an Indonesia U16 team match against Philippines U16 in the 2018 AFF U-16 Youth Championship, he also scored his first international goal in that debut that ended with a 8–0 win.
 On 11 August, he scored the opening goal for Indonesia in a 1–1 final match against Thailand U17, Until winning the penalty-shootout, he successfully led Indonesia to become the winner of 2018 AFF U-16 Youth Championship.

 Then in 2019, he moved up to the U19 national team, and scored 2 goals in the group stage of the 2019 AFF U-18 Youth Championship.
 And became the third-place of this tournament.

 In April 2023, Fajar was called up to the Indonesia U22 for the training centre in preparation for the 2023 SEA Games.
 Fajar made his international U22 debut on 14 April 2023 in a friendly match against Lebanon U22 at the Gelora Bung Karno Stadium, Jakarta.
 Fajar then went on to score 5 goals in 7 appearances for Indonesia U22, making him the joint top scorer and winning the gold medal in the 2023 SEA Games football tournament.